 On every hike I keep a running tally of the things I see and do.
 It’s a fun little exercise that, for example, gives me a total of my hiked kilometres at the end of the month, and more stuff like that.

-Today’s hike in numbers: The temperature was 20 Celsius, I hiked 25 kilometres.
+Today’s hike in numbers: the temperature was 20° Celsius, I hiked 25 km.
 I saw 2 kingfishers, 1 moose, 5 eagles, 1 fox and 2 hares, in that order.
 I was bitten 19 times by blackflies, and swatted a greater amount of them just to keep the bite count that ‘low’.
-Also, I saw many butterflies and dragonflies, and blossoms of Crackerberries, Bunchberries, Blueberries and Strawberries.
+I also saw 1 iceberg, countless butterflies and dragonflies, and blossoms of crackerberries, bunchberries, blueberries and strawberries.

-Besides numbers, there are of course also pictures.
-Here’s the obligatory shot of me at the Spout:
+Besides numbers, there are of course pictures, and why not start with the obligatory shot of me at the Spout:

 Here’s the moose I almost walked into, it was very relaxed and let me take a few pictures before it disappeared into the woods:

-Some people bring high rubber boots, others bring sandals and a towel, but I wanted to keep things as lightweight as possible since I’m hauling tons of photo equipment already.
+Some people bring high rubber boots, others bring sandals and a towel, but I wanted to keep things as lightweight as possible since I’m hauling a ton of photo equipment already.
 These trash bags did the trick even if they did make me look a little silly.